AntonIXO/KonspecterAI/README.md

-# KonspecterAI - Smart Reading Assistant
+# KonspecterAI - Read smarter, Not harder | AI powered book reader.

 KonspecterAI is a modern web application built with Next.js that helps users read and analyze books more effectively using AI-powered features.